|Title:||Develop and Improve the Edlnstruments Library|

 The repository is intended to be a resource for scholars, educators, schools, districts and the general public.
 While a number of repositories provide domain-specific instruments, no other resource provides the full range of education measures.
 To date, the field of education research has demonstrated little agreement or consistency on how to define, measure, and organize the variety of outcomes relevant for improving educational opportunities for students.
 Without a comprehensive catalog of what is available, the field has lacked a collective understanding of what is and isn't being measured, and what measures still need to be developed.
 Further, researchers often create measurement tools from scratch rather than building on existing measures, impeding comparability of studies that may target the same goals and hindering progress in the field.

 EdInstruments aims to support education improvement by addressing these issues.
-The annotated database will both give users a detailed overview of the tools currently available and illuminate gaps.
+The annotated database both gives users a detailed overview of the tools currently available and illuminates gaps.
 The goal is to spur development of needed tools and to help the field move towards greater consensus regarding the measurement instruments that are most useful and reliable.
 Ultimately, EdInstruments aims to become the default resource for researchers and others embarking on a wide variety of assessments.

-Project Activities: During the project, the EdInstruments team will expand and refine instruments included in the repository in six domains: middle grades mathematics, a subdomain of social-emotional learning, early elementary reading, teaching practices, civics, and school climate.
-They will convene six working group meetings of academic experts in each of these areas to critique the components and organization of the library, highlight the most useful instruments and propose improvements.
+Project Activities: During the project, the EdInstruments team expanded and refined instruments included in the repository in six domains: middle grades mathematics, a subdomain of social-emotional learning, early elementary reading, teaching practices, civics, and school climate.
+The EdInstruments team collaborated with academic experts in each of these areas to critique the components and organization of the library, highlight the most useful instruments and propose improvements, and write accompanying white papers synthesizing key aspects of the high-quality measurements selected for EdInstruments.

-Projects: The key outcomes for the project are the expanded and refined database of instruments; the online platform for easy engagement with the database; and six framework documents with online interactivity.
+Products: The key outcomes for the project are the expanded and refined database of instruments; the online platform for easy engagement with the database; and five white papers.